jwal/circus/docs/source/for-ops/configuration.rst

     **logoutput**
         The logoutput file where we want to log (default: stdout) **loggerconfig**
         A path to an INI, JSON or YAML file to configure standard Python logging for the Arbiter.
-The special value "default" uses the builtin logging configuration based on the optional loglevel adn logoutput options.
+The special value "default" uses the builtin logging configuration based on the optional loglevel and logoutput options.

 watcher:NAME - as many sections as you want